Syzygium nervosum

 Syzygium nervosum is a species of tree native to tropical Asia and Australia, extending as far north as Guangdong and Guangxi in China and as far south as the Northern Territory of Australia.
-It was previously known as Cleistocalyx operculatus and also known as C. nervosum (DC.)
-Kosterm., and Eugenia operculata Roxb., 1832.
+It was previously known as Cleistocalyx operculatus, C. nervosum, and Eugenia operculata, and it has many other synonyms.
 It is a medium-sized tree of about 10 meters in height with pale brown bark and dull green leaves.

 Description

-The leaves of S. nervosum are elliptical, obovate and glaborous, measuring 7–9 cm in length.
+The leaves of S. nervosum are elliptical, obovate and glabrous, measuring 7–9 cm in length.
 Flowers cluster as greenish white trichomatous panicles.
 The blossoms have 4 petals.
 The 7–12 mm diameter fruits are ovoid with a concave tip and a wrinkled texture.
 The fruits turn purplish upon ripening.

 Uses

-The leaves and buds of S. nervosum are harvested, dried, and brewed as an herbal tea in Vietnam known as "nước vối" with stomachic properties.
+In Vietnam the leaves and buds of S. nervosum are harvested, dried, and brewed as an herbal tea known as "nước vối" with stomachic properties.